Singularities of symmetric powers and irrationality of motivic zeta functions

 \begin{theorem}[{\cite{Lar_Lun}}\footnote{The original proof is over $\CC$ but it works over any field $K$ of characteristic zero because the main ingredient of the proof, the birational factorization theorem (\cite[Theorem 0.3.1, Remark 2]{AKMW}), holds over such $K$.}] There is a unique ring isomorphism

 such that $\Phi([X]) = \langle X \rangle$ for every smooth connected projective variety $X$. \end{theorem}

-This result tells us that for a smooth connected projective variety $Y$, the image of its class $[Y]$ in $K_0(\cV_K)/(\LL)$ records the stable birational equivalence class of $Y$.
+Theorem \ref{Lar_Lun} tells us that for a smooth connected projective variety $Y$, the image of its class $[Y]$ in $K_0(\cV_K)/(\LL)$ records the stable birational equivalence class of $Y$.
 However, if $Y$ is not smooth, then the geometric interpretation of its class in $K_0(\cV_K)/(\LL)$ is less clear.

-For a quasi-projective variety $X$ over $K$, we denote by $\Sym^d(X)$ the \textit{$d$-fold symmetric power} of $X$.
-By definition, it is the quotient $X^d / S_d$ by the permutation action of the symmetric group $S_d$ on $X^d$.
+For a quasi-projective variety $X$ over $K$, we denote by $\Sym^n(X)$ the \textit{$n$-fold symmetric power} of $X$.
+By definition, it is the quotient of $X^n$ by the permutation action of the symmetric group $S_n$.
 We adopt the convention that $\Sym^0(X) = \Spec{K}$.